-Step Pay Increase (SPI) - A variable increase in pay for employees which results in a mass increase in base pay.
+Step Pay Increase (SPI) - A variable increase in pay for employees which results in movement from one step to the next higher step in a pay chart.

-Special Merit Increase (SMI) - A variable pay increase for employees based on exemplar performance as recommended by management and approved by Human Resources.
+Special Merit Increase (SMI) - A variable pay increase for employees based on exemplary performance as recommended by management and approved by Human Resources.

-Cost of Living Adjustment (COLA) - a wage or benefit increase normally distributed to all employees which is designed to help employees keep pace with increased living expenses that result from inflation and other economic factors.
+Across the board increase - a wage increase normally distributed to all employees within a pay designator which is designed to help employees keep pace with increased living expenses that result from inflation and other economic factors.